fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

     <li>Syntax to reference a secret: `secrets.secret_name` <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-environment">[secrets]</a></li>
     <li>Workflow templates ensure automation is reused and maintained in your enterprise (public and private repositories of the organization) <a href="https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization">[create workflow]</a></li>
     <li>Organization-template workflow has as benefits: promotes consistency, best practices and saves time <a href="https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization">[create workflows]</a></li>
+    <li>Creating a templated workflow for a organization, the workflow files and associated metadata files must be stored inside a directory named workflow-templates within a repository named .github <a href="https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization">[workflow for organization]</a></li>
     <li>To effectively manage and collaborate on your organization's diverse reusable components in GitHub Actions workflows, enforce a standardized naming convention across all teams. <a href="https://docs.github.com/en/actions/using-workflows/reusing-workflows">[reuse workflow]</a> <a href="https://docs.github.com/en/actions/sharing-automations/avoiding-duplication">[avoiding duplication]</a></li>
     <li>Reusable workflows can be in the same repository or a different one.
 In case to set up multiple reusable workflows in your organization, it might be a good idea to set up a common workflow repository.<a href=""></a></li>
     <li>Sharing actions<a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository">[sharing actions and workflows]</a></li>